apache/pulsar/site2/docs/schema-overview.md

 * [How it works](#how-it-works)
 * [What's next?](#whats-next)

 ## What is Pulsar schema

 Pulsar messages are stored as unstructured byte arrays and the structure is applied to this data only when it's read.

 Within Pulsar, each message consists of two distinct parts:
-* the message payload is stored as raw bytes to provide maximum flexibility;
+* message payload is stored as raw bytes to provide maximum flexibility;
 * a collection of user-defined properties are stored as key/value pairs.

 Pulsar has a built-in **schema registry** that enables producers/consumers to coordinate on the structure of a topic’s data through brokers and enables clients to upload schemas on a per-topic basis, without needing an additional serving layer for your metadata.